This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 Example(s)

-• This process does not contain use or end-of-life stage because these vary based on the intended use of a product.
+- This process does not contain use or end-of-life stage because these vary based on the intended use of a product.

-• Cut-off flows were used for waste products which causes toxicity results to be underestimated by 20%.
+- Cut-off flows were used for waste products which causes toxicity results to be underestimated by 20%.

-Sources (Mandatory)
+Sources (Mandatory)¶

 Reference to the publication or entity from which data or methodology were obtained.
 Also include any other sources referenced throughout the metadata.
-Do not include full citations in the other metadata fields, use a shortened citation (Smith,2024) and include the full citation as an openLCA source.
+Do not include full citations in other metadata fields, but rather use a shortened citation (Smith, 2024)

-Administrative Information
+Administrative Information¶

-Project (Optional)
+Project (Optional)¶

 Information about the project in which the data were generated.
 Where applicable, this field should indicate the project name, funding institution(s) or organization(s), and the grant or contract names and numbers.